 Hispanic Lifestyle’s exclusive coverage of the opening of the Pandora “The World of Avatar” located at Disney’s Animal Kingdom.
-In this segment we spoke with Creative Director at Walt Disney Imagineering Joan Hartwig on how they created the unbelievable sensory experience for the World of Avatar at Disney’s Animal World.
+In this segment we spoke with Creative Director at Walt Disney Imagineering Joan Hartwig on how they created the unbelievable sensory experience for the World of Avatar at Disney’s Animal Kingdom.

 Imagine straddling the back of a wing-flapping banshee, darting and swirling through the canyon updrafts, free as the wind.
 Below you: the otherworldly planet of Pandora – grand in its vastness, surreal in its bioluminescence.